ADGEfficiency/programming-resources/fundamentals/programming.md

 - if something breaks - look at what you just changed
 - how to notice when you've done down the wrong path, and how to work backwards from there
 - anticipating problems
-- know what simple code looks like
+- know what simple code looks like (having taste)
-- recognize when your code is too complex
+- recognizing when your code is too complex
-- refactor, rename, encapsulating
+- when to refactor & rename
+- when to use class (encapsulation)
-- prevent opportunities to be inconsistent (big message)
+- prevent opportunities to be inconsistent

 Seeing unrelated ideas mixed together
 - using different libraries in the same function

 Seeing / feeling / fearing dependencies

-Seeing / feeling / fearing scope (project scope especially)
+Seeing / feeling / fearing scope (project scope especially :)

 ## Constant debugging